Lower bounds on Anderson-localised eigenfunctions on a strip: Preliminaries

-The arguments leading to the following corollary of Lemma~\ref{l:largedev} are also well known (we also mention a result of Craig--Simon \cite[Theorem 2.3]{CS}, which is not quantitative, but on the other hand holds in more general setting). \begin{lemma} Assume (\ref{eq:model}).
+The arguments leading to the following corollary of Lemma~\ref{l:largedev} are also well known (for $W = 1$, see e.g.\ Jitomirskaya and Zhu \cite[Section 5]{JZ}; we also mention a result of Craig--Simon \cite[Theorem 2.3]{CS}, which is not quantitative, but on the other hand holds in more general setting). \begin{lemma} Assume (\ref{eq:model}).
 Suppose $\lambda \in \mathbb R$ is such that (\ref{eq:cond}) holds.
 Then there exist $C>0$ and $c>0$ such that for each $1 \leq j \leq W$, $\epsilon \in(0, 1]$, and $n \geq 1$

-\end{lemma} \begin{proof} If $n \leq 10$ or $\epsilon^2 \leq 100 \log n / n$, we can ensure the desired inequality by adjusting the constants, therefore we assume that $n > 10$ and $\epsilon^2 \geq 100 \log n / n$.
+\end{lemma} \begin{proof} If $n \leq 100 W^2$ or $\epsilon^2 \leq 100 \log n / n$, we can ensure the desired inequality by adjusting the constants, therefore we assume that $n > 100 W^2$ and $\epsilon^2 \geq 100 \log n / n$.
 Consider the $j$-th exterior power $\Phi_n(\lambda')^{\wedge j}$ of $\Phi_n(\lambda')$, so that

 Each matrix element $p(\lambda')$ of $\Phi_n(\lambda')^{\wedge j}$ (where $p$ runs in a finite set $P$ enumerating the matrix elements) is a polynomial of degree $\leq j n \leq W n$ in $\lambda$.
 Now we use the following result of Bernstein \cite{Bern}, although we require much less than its full strength (in place of the logarithmic dependence on the degree with a precise constant, we could do with any prefactor growing slower than exponentially): for any polynomial $q$ of degree $n$